 If you follow my tips above about gift-giving and saying no to events that don’t bring you joy, it will also have a positive impact on your finances.

-Other than that, December finances are a lot about pre-planning: I suggest to pay essential bills right on time and track your money-spending and saving process during the year.
+Other than that, December finances are a lot about pre-planning: I suggest paying essential bills right on time and tracking your money-spending and saving process during the year.
 This might be a painful procedure at first, but will give you peace and calm in the long run.
 It’s ok to get yourself a coach or consultant as support, if this topic puts you under enormous pressure.

 By far, the biggest stressor of all of them is the expectations we have towards ourselves and everyone else.
 Let’s face it: Our expectations are just way too high!

 We want everything during Holiday Season to be picture perfect, as we see it in ads and in movies, as social media tells us.
 We pressure ourselves with what we should do and how we think we should behave and put the same pressure on others.